liip/LiipImagineBundle/README.md

  - `cache` - override the default cache setting
  - `data_loader` - override the default data loader
  - `controller_action` - override the default controller action
  - `route` - optional list of route requirements, defaults and options using in the route loader.
-Add array width keys 'requirements', 'defaults' or 'options'.
+Add array with keys 'requirements', 'defaults' or 'options'.

     default: empty array